Cycling-Pogacar pips Vingegaard to extend Tour lead with stage seven win | Sports-Games

 Cycling-Pogacar pips Vingegaard to extend Tour lead with stage seven win

-The Dane had a couple of bike lengths on Pogacar and seemed to be heading for victory when the UAE rider produced a final burst of speed to go around Vingegaard and take his second stage win in two days.
-Primoz Roglic, the 2020 runner-up, took third place, 12 seconds behind, showing good form two days after dislocating his shoulder in a crash during the fifth stage.
+Overall, Pogacar leads Vingegaard by 35 seconds with Britain's Geraint Thomas sitting in third place, one minute and 10 seconds off the pace.
+Thomas's Ineos-Grenadiers team, with four riders in the top 10 overall, will be looking to blow the race open when it hits the Alps on Sunday.

-Tadej Pogacar strengthened his grip on the Tour de France as he extended his overall lead with victory on the seventh stage on Friday after being given a run for his money by his main rival, Jonas Vingegaard.
+Tadej Pogacar strengthened his grip on the Tour de France as he extended his overall lead with victory on the seventh stage on Friday after being given a run for his money by his main rival, Jonas Vingegaard, in a thrilling finale.
 The twice-defending champion pipped last year's runner-up Vingegaard of Denmark to the line after a lung-destroying final effort at the end of the ascent to the Super Planche des Belles Filles, a 7-km climb at an average gradient of 8.7%.

 "It was a really nice stage to win I'm super happy I could win it but it was so hard.
 At the end I was on the limit, really," Slovenia's Pogacar said after the 176.3-km ride from Tomblaine in eastern France.
 "I was really bad in the end because Jonas is really strong, had to give everything and I wanted this stage at all cost."